 3. The report is sorted first by year in ascending order and then by revenue in descending order.

-4. From the results we can tell for XX state, there are XX stores with sales from XX year to XX year.
-Store XX has the highest revenue in year XXX.
-For the year 2000, we can tell that stores 528, 847 and 848 have the highest sales revenue.
+4. In the XX state report: For the year 2000, you can see that stores XX have the highest sales revenue.

 Report 4 presents outdoor furniture revenue on Groundhog Day.
 The goal of this report is to prove if the outdoor furniture sales spikes on Groundhog Day.